mohamed3omar/calculator-js/README.md

 # calculator-js

-# Caculator using vanilla javaScript
+# Calculator using vanilla javaScript